Property and casualty insurance return – Section IV – Detailed Instructions

 4. Statement of cash flows cumulative for the current financial year to date, with a comparative statement for the comparable year-to-date period of the immediately preceding financial year (static) is required for the Q4 period only.

-5. Statement of profit or loss and other comprehensive income cumulatively for the current financial year to date, with comparative statement of profit or loss and other comprehensive income for the comparable year-to-date of the immediately preceding financial year (not static).
+5. Statement of profit or loss and other comprehensive income cumulatively for the current financial year to date for Current Period column, with comparative statement of profit or loss and other comprehensive income for the comparable year-to-date of the immediately preceding financial year (not static) for Prior Period column.

 Contact/contact in Canada